 5. If you can, continue adding names until you’ve filled in the last blanks on your chart, which is usually the 4th generation, your four sets of great grandparents.
 When you reach this point, you’ll need to start additional pedigree charts.
 Just re-enter each great grandparent’s name on a newly numbered pedigree chart, referencing his or her number in the original.
 For example, your great grandfather (your father’s father’s father), who is Number 8 on your chart, becomes ancestor #1 on a new chart.

 Chances are you soon will use the computer to track your research.
 Your genealogy software will display and print out the standard format of your pedigree chart, and other charts and forms used by genealogists everywhere.
 After you finish your first pedigree chart, don’t worry if you can only go back so far.
 This is only the beginning of your exciting new adventure exploring your family history.

 You never know who'll you discover in your tree...

 About the Author

-Joan Stewart Smith is a married mom of a son who will soon be starting the college application process.
+Joan Stewart Smith, who ranks genealogy among her favorite hobbies, is a married mom of a son who will soon be starting the college application process.
 As a highly creative talent, she heads Stewart Communications, an independent consultancy specializing in PR, marketing communications, social media, and writing.
 During her career, she has promoted products and services for clients ranging from fast-growing startups to established Fortune 100 companies, as well as PR and advertising agencies.
 Previously, she was a vice president at a leading high tech PR agency in Los Angeles.
 Joan holds a B.A. in English and Journalism from San Jose State University and studied in the UCLA Department of Information Studies.
 Follow Joan on Twitter.